Biscuter Pegasin

-The Biscúter Pegasín (also known as the Biscúter 200-F) was a microcar from Autonacional.
+The Biscúter Pegasín (also known as the Biscúter 200-F) is a microcar from Autonacional.
 It was revealed in 1957 in an attempt to attract the wealthier buyers.
 It was more upscale than the very basic Biscúter and it had two-colour plastic body, hard- and soft-top.
 The styling was similar to the Pegaso Z-102.
-It was powered by a Hispano-Villiers, 197 cc two-stroke, single-cylinder 9 hp engine, giving a top speed of 75 km/h.
+It was powered by a Hispano-Villiers, 197 cc two-stroke, single-cylinder 9 hp engine, giving it a top speed of 75 km/h.
 By the early 1960s, Biscúter sales and production stopped, after a total production run of about 12,000.
-It is thought that almost all of the cars were eventually scrapped.
+It is thought that most of the cars were eventually scrapped.